Tweener/czan/docs/setup.md

 ```

-## Declare your theme
+## Theme configuration

-Once you've configured your colors, typographies and shapes, you can declare your theme using `CzanTheme`. **CZAN** automatically handles light and dark modes if both color schemes are provided, depending on the device's settings.
+Once you've customized your theme with colors, typographies and shapes, you can configure it using `CzanTheme`. **CZAN** automatically handles light and dark modes if both color schemes are provided, depending on the device's settings.

 === "No dark mode"
     ```kotlin